The Reef: Stalked: Plot

 The film opens with sisters Cath and Nic with friends Jodie and Lisa diving and spearing fish.
 Walking back to the carpark, Cath's abusive husband Greg takes Cath home.
 That evening, Nic gets a desperate text from Cath and rushes over only to find Cath's body drowned in a bath and Greg claiming she made him do it.

 Nine months later, Nic returns from India and reunites with Jodie, Lisa and Annie (Nic and Cath's younger sister) at a rented cabin to a nearby island.
 After catching up and celebrating their reunion, the group goes on a kayaking trip the next day.
 While doing some spear fishing, Annie feels something is wrong and briefly notices a shark's dorsal fin.
-When the group heads back, Annie is then tipped over by a massive great white shark and manages to get back onto the kayak.
+The grop decides to call it a day and paddles for the closest island, where they can see some children swimming close to the beach.
+The group spreads out, leaving Annie to fall behind, she is tipped over by a massive great white shark but manages to get back onto the kayak.
 Lisa turns around to help, but is also thrown from her kayak.
 Trying to reach Annie, Lisa is killed by the shark.

-When the three women regroup and paddle back to land, a young girl, Demi, playing with her friend Winston, is bitten by the shark but survives.
+A young girl, Demi, playing with her friend Winston, is bitten by the shark but survives.
 The three women decide to head to the nearest island for medical help.
 The children's mothers wait on the island with their children while Nic, Jodie and Annie tie a kayak to either side of an old fishing motor boat to stabilize it and then set off.
 While venturing across to the next island, the boat is taking in water and then the motor packs up, despite it having enough fuel, all the while encountering the shark along the way.